-2014 Data: In 2014, SAS employees in the US volunteered more than 29,000 hours through the EVF program, resulting in more than \$91,750 paid to schools across the country.
+2015 Data: SAS employees in the US volunteered more than 29,000 hours through the EVF program, resulting in more than \$91,750 paid to schools across the country.
 Globally, SAS employees volunteer their time in the community.
 Whether it is collecting toys at Christmas in France, adopting a local school in Canada, raising money for the food bank in Pittsburgh, collecting coats for kids in North Carolina, or building Habitat for Humanity homes across the US, SAS employees generously give their time to improve their communities.

-Some SAS volunteer projects in 2014 include:
+Some SAS volunteer projects in 2015 included: